1. Development of kittens

 -

-Welcoming a pet into your life is just like bearing the (financial) responsibility and care for a child until they go to college - a Savannah lives an average of 17 years.
-Can you offer a Savannah everything this affectionate cat needs for a cat's entire life?
+Welcoming a pet into your life is like taking on the (financial) responsibility and care of a child until they go off to college - a Savannah lives an average of 17 years.
+Can you provide a Savannah with everything this affectionate cat needs for a lifetime?

 -

-Does the social, active character of a Savannah suit you and your lifestyle, and will this still be the case in 10 years?
+Does the social, active nature of a Savannah suit you and your lifestyle, and will this still be the case in 10 years?

 -

-Do you find a Savannah mainly beautiful, or does its energetic and enterprising character really appeal to you?
-If you cannot answer both questions with a resounding yes, we recommend that you delve into other cat breeds.
+Do you find a Savannah beautiful, or does its energetic and enterprising character really appeal to you?
+If you can't answer both questions with a resounding yes, we recommend that you look into other cat breeds.

 You can choose a Savannah as a companion animal, but you can also choose to show or breed with your Savannah.

-When you have carefully considered the above matters, and are still as enthusiastic as before to welcome a Savannah as a new friend into your life, we hope to welcome you when we have a litter of kittens.
+When you have thought carefully about the above matters, and are still as enthusiastic as before to welcome a Savannah as a new friend into your life, we hope to welcome you when we have a litter of kittens.
 Keep an eye on our website, blog and social media for this.
-We communicate via these channels when we have kittens available.
+We will communicate via these channels when we have kittens available.

-When the kittens from cattery SavVal are 13 weeks old, they can move to their new owners.
+When the kittens of cattery SavVal are 13 weeks old, they can move to their new owners.
 Cattery SavVal brings the kittens to the new owner itself.

-When the kitten arrives at the new owner, the owner has a: European pet passport, pedigree, health certificate and the kitten is chipped.
+When the kitten arrives at its new owner, it will have a: European pet passport, pedigree, health certificate and the kitten will be chipped.
 When we bring your kitten(s), you will receive the following documents and information:

 Kitten purchase contract